 - In the Contents pane, click the checkbox for the World Boundaries and Places layer to turn it on.

 National and state boundaries appear on the map, as well as significant cities.

 The added geographic context indicates that the greater Los Angeles metropolitan area is located in Southern California, close to the United States-Mexico border.
 The distribution of cities roughly demonstrates the most populated location: the low-lying coastal region in the southwest of the metropolitan area.

-The data on this map isn't all of the data that you downloaded.
-To the right of the map view is the Catalog pane, which lists all of the maps, data, and folders associated with the project.
+This map contains some of that data that you downloaded, but not all of it.
+To the right of the map view is the Catalog pane, which lists all the maps, data, and folders associated with the project.

 - In the Catalog pane, expand Folders and expand Mountain_Lion_Corridors.

 The Mountain_Lion_Corridors folder shown in this pane is the same one that you downloaded and extracted.
-It contains the same geodatabases and toolboxes, but now you can use the data inside.
-The Results geodatabase contains example copies of all of the data that you'll create during these lessons.
+The folder contains the same geodatabases and toolboxes you saw in the file explorer, but now you can use the data in ArcGIS Pro.
+The Results geodatabase contains example copies of all the data that you will create during these lessons.
 If you make a mistake, get stuck, or simply want to skip a step or two, you can use the data in this geodatabase to help you.
-Likewise, the Results toolbox contains example copies of the geoprocessing models that you'll create during these lessons.
+Likewise, the Results toolbox contains example copies of the geoprocessing models that you will create during these lessons.

-The Mountain_Lion_Corridors toolbox is currently empty, but it's where you'll store the models that you create.
+The Mountain_Lion_Corridors toolbox is currently empty, but it is where you will store the models that you create.
 The Mountain_Lion_Corridors geodatabase contains all of the starting data for the project.